Key takeaways:

 Postnasal drip

-When you breathe in an allergen, it causes inflammation in your nose.
-Your nose responds to this inflammation by making more mucus, and this mucus needs somewhere to go.
+Breathing in allergens — like pollen or grass — causes inflammation in your nose.
+Your nose responds to inflammation by mucus.
 Some of that mucus will come out of your nose and cause a runny nose.
-But some of it will drain from the back of your nose and into your throat.
-This is postnasal drip, which irritates your throat and triggers a cough reflex.
+But some of it’ll drain from the back of your nose and into your throat.
+This is postnasal drip.
+Postnasal drip can irritate your throat and trigger the cough reflex.

 Mouth breathing

-Mucus buildup makes it hard to breathe through your nose.
-Many people end up breathing through their mouth instead, even when they’re asleep.
+Mucus buildup also causes congestion and makes it hard to breathe through your nose.
+Many people end up breathing through their mouths.
 Mouth breathing dries out your mouth and throat.
 A dry throat can trigger your cough reflex too.

 Asthma attacks

 If you have asthma and seasonal allergies, you may have noticed that you're more prone to asthma attacks during allergy season.
-Studies show that seasonal allergies are an asthma trigger.
-For some people, a dry cough is the first (and sometimes only) symptom of an asthma flare or attack.
+Seasonal allergies are an asthma trigger.
+So that cough may be the first (and sometimes only) symptom of an asthma flare or attack.

 How can you tell if your cough is from allergies or something else?